Underwater-Hockey/amazon-fba-insights/README.md

 It's our goal to provide a community developed application that is Free and open-source software (FOSS).

 This allows anyone inspect the code for their own security and better understand how the analytics are being generated.

+#Development Goals

+Create a database backend to handle the persistent storage of data for the app.

+Create a front end (locally hosted Angular 6 app) to display basic user interface.

+Create Amazon FBA interface to pull reports and store data in local database.

+Create a simple, single-click, installation script/installer to run app.

+Create a publicly hosted demo of the front end to show capabilities with dummy data.